Quantum Eraser Using A Modified Stern-Gerlach Setup: Complementarity and Quantum Eraser

 where $|1\rangle$ and $|2\rangle$ are certain normalized and orthogonal states, and $|\psi_1\rangle$ and $|\psi_2\rangle$ represent possibilities of the particle going through one or the other slit.
 It is easy to see that when one calculates probability distribution of the particle on the screen $|\psi(r)|^2$, the cross-terms, $\psi_1^*(r)\psi_2(r)$ and $\psi_2^*(r)\psi_1(r)$, which are responsible for interference, are killed by the orthogonality of $|1\rangle$ and $|2\rangle$.

-An interesting idea was put forward by Jaynes \cite{jaynes}, and later independently by Scully and Dr\"{u}hl \cite{druhl} saying that if the which-way information is stored in quantum detectors, it could also be erased by a suitable ``reading out" of the detectors.
+An interesting idea was put forward by Jaynes \cite{jaynes}, and later independently by Scully and Dr\"{u}hl \cite{druhl} saying that if the which-way information is stored in quantum detectors, it could also be erased by ``reading out" those specific observables of the quantum detectors which do not distinguish between the two paths.
 In this situation, it should be possible to get back the interference.
 This came to be known as the {\em quantum eraser} \cite{druhl,jaynes}.
 Scully, Englert and Walther proposed an experiment with Rydberg atoms, with micro-maser cavity detectors acting as which-way markers.
 They argued that if one were to perform a correlated measurement of the two detectors in such a way that the which-way information is lost, the interference pattern will be visible again \cite{scully}.

 Quantum eraser has been experimentally realized by various people using photons \cite{mandel,chiao, zeilinger,kim-shih,walborn,kim,andersen}, mainly because it is easy to produce entangled photons via spontaneous parametric down conversion (SPDC).
 There have been some other proposals regarding NMR analogue of quantum eraser \cite{cory}, neutral kaons \cite{bramoni} and cavity QED \cite{gsa}.
+There is also one proposal using atoms in an optical Strern-Gerlach model \cite{chianello}.
+A similar argument has been put forward in the context of Rabi oscillations in atoms \cite{tuminello}.
+Quantum eraser has been demonstrated using atom interferometry \cite{durr, bertet}.
+A quantum eraser has also been used to generate entangled coherent states \cite{gerry}.
+Effect of decoherence on a quantum eraser has also been studied \cite{lima}.
+Recently, manifestation of geometric phase in the setup for quantum eraser, using polarization states of light, has been experimentally demonstrated \cite{kitano}.
+Polarization states of light have also been used to demonstrate quantum eraser in some other works \cite{schwindt, schneider}.

+Most of these experiments require state of the art technology, either using entangled photon/particle sources or atom interferometers.
+Simple implementations have been demonstrated with photons, but not with particles.
+In all such experiments, the ``first-order" interfrence is lost, because the particles carry which-way information.
+However, if one does a coincident counting of particles with certain specific states of the which-way marker, the interference pattern is observed.